ChatreshGudi/Movely/README.md

-# Animator.JS
+# Movely.JS

-## Objective
+## Objective:
-- This is like a code playground for beginner's to learn javascript.
+- To provide a way to animate svg elements using javascript.
-- You can animate svg elements using javascript and have fun.
+- To provide a code playground for beginner's to learn to animate svg elements using js.
-- You can also use the code to create your own animations.

-## Features
+## Features:
+### Existing:
-- You can create animations using javascript.
+- You can create svg animated using javascript.
-- You can download the animated svg file.
+- You can download the animated svg file. [^1]
-- You can save the javascript file.
+- You can save the javascript file. [^1]
-> ### Features to be added:
+### Coming Soon:
-> - Uploading an svg created using vector designing aplications like Adobe Illustrator and Inkscape.
+- Uploading an svg created using vector designing aplications like Adobe Illustrator and Inkscape.
+-

-## Status
+## Status:
 - This is a work in progress.
 - It is currently in alpha stage.
 - Some features are not yet implemented properly.

+[^1] : Using the Editor